We will start by defining what we mean by food security. The World Bank defines food security as follows:

 One child is dying every five seconds of hunger-related causes.

 How could you present these statistics so that students could visualise the figures involved and appreciate the scale of the issue ?

-How likely is the goal to be achieved?
+- How likely is this goal to be achieved?

-What issues might prevent this goal from being achieved?
+- What issues might prevent this goal be achieved?